-- DIET/SUPPLEMENT RESTRICTIONS: Avoid foods, drinks and herbal supplements that can increase risk of bleeding and bruising.
+- DIET/SUPPLEMENT RESTRICTIONS: Avoid foods, drinks and herbal supplements than can increase risk of bleeding and bruising.
 Avoid aspirin, Ibuprofen, Naproxen, Motrin, blood thinners, vitamin E, omega-3, fish oil, and alcohol.
-Use Tylenol in place of other over-the-counter pain medications.
+Use Tylenol in place of other over the counter pain medications.
 Stop all alcohol use. - Vitamin C. Begin taking 1000 3000mg per day as tolerated 2 weeks.
-Vitamin C aides in wound healing.

-• Retinol.
+Vitamin C aides in wound healing. - Fill Prescriptions.
+These may include antibiotics, steroids, and/or pain medication for after the surgery as well as pre-medication to take prior to your procedure.
+Make sure you understand how and when to take all medications.
+We suggest keeping a notepad to keep track of the medications you have taken. - Retinol.
 Stop using retinol in your skincare routine.
 You may begin using retinol once you are healed around 4 weeks after surgery.